skat/rsu-b2b-sample-client-java/README.md

 [![Build Status](https://travis-ci.com/skat/rsu-b2b-sample-client-java.svg?token=pXpLRS1qCgHe3KVdbFyA&branch=master)](https://travis-ci.com/skat/rsu-b2b-sample-client-java)

+> **ModtagMomsangivelseForeloebig** is as of 2024 able to accept corrections to previous VAT returns going three (3) years back (as of current date).
+The service will return a notification code in the response telling if the submitted draft was (A) handled as the first VAT returns draft *OR* (B) if it was handled as a draft with the purpose of correcting a previously approved VAT returns.
+If your submitted draft is handled as a correction you will get code `5002` in `<ns:AdvisIdentifikator>5002</ns:AdvisIdentifikator>`.
+See the section [Notification codes related to transactions](#notification-codes-related-to-transactions) for futher details on these notification codes.

 This GitHub contains documentation and a sample client for the RSU B2B Web Service Gateway, that provides APIs (SOAP Web Services) to submit **VAT returns**.
 The [sample client](#about-the-client) is developed in Java and using open source libraries demonstrating how the APIs works.

 > **IMPORTANT NOTICE**: Skatteforvaltningen does not provide any kind of support for the code in this repository.